junemedia/betterrecipes.com/web/blogs/daily-dish/wp-content/plugins/smart-youtube/readme.txt

 Contributors: freediver
 Donate link: https://www.networkforgood.org/donation/MakeDonation.aspx?ORGID2=520781390
-Tags: youtube, video, play, media, Post, posts, admin, metacafe, liveleak, vimeo, facebook, thumbnails Requires at least: 2.0
+Tags: youtube, video, play, media, Post, posts, admin, metacafe, liveleak, vimeo, facebook, thumbnails Requires at least: 2.3
-Tested up to: 3.3
+Tested up to: 4.1
 Stable tag: trunk

-Smart Youtube is a professional WordPress Video plugin that allows you to easily insert videos/playlists into your post, comments and in your RSS feed.
+Smart Youtube is a professional WordPress Video plugin that allows you to easily insert videos/playlists into your post from all major video services.
 The plugin is designed to be small and fast and not use any external resources.

 == Description ==